anchtun1212/spring-security/README.md

 # Spring Security, Spring Boot Security, CORS, CSRF, JWT, OAUTH2, OpenID Connect, KeyCloak

+# Create new Database and new user

+sudo -u postgres psql

+postgres=# create database springdb;

+postgres=# create user springuser with encrypted password 'springpass';

+postgres=# grant all privileges on database springdb to springuser;

+# Notes

+- When we want to load the user details based on our own tables, columns, custom logic, then we need to create a bean that implements `UserDetailsService` and overrides the method `loadUserByUsername`.

 # Tips

 - Please note that when you add `spring-boot-starter-security` in the `pom.xml`, spring will secure your application.